June 19, 2018

-As part of our Southern Resilience Scheme, which aims to secure the water supply to 280,000 across North Somerset, the Strawberry Line Cycle Way is currently diverted in the Winscombe area.
+As part of our Southern Resilience Scheme, which reinforces the water supply to 280,000 customers across North Somerset, the Strawberry Line Cycle Way is currently diverted in the Winscombe area.
 This includes a diversion around Shute Shelve Tunnel.

 We …Read more >

 It’s all systems go in the new water retail market as the countdown to competition begins.
 In just six weeks’ time an estimated 1.2 million eligible non household customers in England will be able to choose who they buy their …Read more >

 A national awareness campaign is underway to help businesses, charities and public sector organisations in England have a better understanding and awareness of the new water retail market, ahead of market opening on the 1st April.

 Bristol Water’s average annual household bills will rise by 3.6% in 2017/18.
 Our average water bill of £177 will be the 12th highest of the 22 water companies in England and Wales.